Pandicon/Discord-Bot-Templates/README.md

 # Discord Bot Templates
  In this repository you can find some templates that can get you started with creating your own Discord bot.<br>
- More detailed documentation can be found in a separate README for each template<br>
+ More detailed documentation can be found in a separate README for each template.<br>

  ## Contributing
  If you would like to add a template, feel free to fork this repository, add the template, and make a pull request.
 Make sure to include all the basics someone would need to get them started (like a command handler, connection to a database (preferably MongoDB) etc. - see the [TypeScript](https://github.com/Pandicon/Discord-Bot-Templates/tree/main/TypeScript) template for how it should look).<br>